himbeles/lightshifts/README.md

 State energies, hyperfine coupling coefficients and transition properties for an atom are provided in the form of two json files:

--   `atom-X.json` is a database of all the states connected by the atomic transitions that induce the dynamic light shift.
+-   `atom.json` is a database of (at least) all the states connected by the atomic transitions that induce the dynamic light shift and which are given in the second file.
 It also includes the `name` of the atom and its nuclear spin `I`.
 The states are specified and sorted using an electon shell configuration string (e.g. `6s6p`) and the LS coupling name of the state (e.g. `3P1`).
 From the LS coupling name, the tool infers the relevant quantum number `J` for the given state.
 If only the quantum number J is known for the state, you can give it an arbitrary name and specify `J` as a property of the state (see [```examples/atom_yb173.json```](examples/atom_yb173.json)).
 The `frequency` in Hz of all the states must be provided relative to the ground state or *one* reference state).

     Optionally, you can give the hyperfine coupling coefficients A (`hyper_A`) and B (`hyper_B`) in Hz, such that the vector and tensor shifts around these states can be calculated.

+    For example:

     ```json
     {